jackboberg/spife/docs/README.md

 * **Guide**, or **tutorial**, content which exists as files in _this_ directory (`docs/`).
-  * See the [getting started guide][guide-getting-started] for a tour of Knork.
+  * See the [getting started guide][guide-getting-started] for a tour of Spife.
   * See the [FAQ][guide-faq] for frequently asked questions.
 * **Topic** content which lives in `docs/topics/`.
-This covers high-level concepts of Knork, like "What does the request/response cycle look like?"
+This covers high-level concepts of Spife, like "What does the request/response cycle look like?"
   * See the [topic index][topic-index] for a rundown of all topics.
 * **Reference** content which lives in `docs/reference`.
-This covers low-level APIs of Knork.
+This covers low-level APIs of Spife.
   * See the [reference index][ref-index] for a rundown of all topics.

 Readers will occasionally see pull-quotes in the docs.
 They will be one of